 The UW-Superior Foundation provides numerous scholarships using money contributed by alumni and friends of the University.
 How and where a student applies for a scholarship varies according to their status and department.
 Please read the information below to learn how you can apply for scholarships.

 New students and school counselors

 Prospective students and school counselors seeking information about scholarships should visit our Admissions website for scholarship information for New Freshmen and Transfer Students.
-View a list of Foundation Scholarships for Incoming Freshmen.
+View a printable list of Scholarships for Incoming Freshmen.

 Current UW-Superior students: Continuing students who wish to apply for UW-Superior Foundation scholarships through their academic departments should look HERE.
-Use the links above to review the scholarships available and their criteria, and below to find answers to frequently asked questions.
+Use the links above to review the scholarships available and the criteria for each, and below to find answers to frequently asked questions.
 You also will find links to scholarships offered by the UW-Superior Alumni Association and other outside opportunities.

 Faculty and staff: Visit HERE and follow the instructions for awarding scholarships.
 Use the links above to review the scholarships available and their criteria, and below to find the answers to frequently asked scholarship questions.

 How to apply for Foundation Scholarships

 1. Complete the scholarship application: Complete parts A, B and C on the Foundation Scholarship Application and print or save.
 Then submit the application to your department chair or your advisor.
 (If you have a major in more than one department, you must provide a copy of the application to the chair of each department or your advisor in each department.)
 Department chairs and advisors will collect the applications, complete part D, and evaluate each application to determine which students shall be awarded Foundation Scholarships based on the donor-specified criteria for each scholarship.